Sealing Travertine Shower

 The risk of staining is very low in a shower and sealing stone in a wet environment can lead to bad problems in some situations.On the flip side...

 sealing travertine shower tile and grout won't create any issues in most cases.

-It can aid a little bit to keep the grout and tile cleaner but it's a minor factor.
+It can aid a little bit in keeping the grout and tile cleaner, but it's a minor factor.